-Al Anwar Holdings SAOG (Al Anwar) was incorporated on 20th December, 1994 as a publicly listed company on Muscat Securities Market (MSM).
-Over the last twenty-five years, we have built successful companies and exited some of them through stake sales or flotation.
+(formerly Al Anwar Holdings SAOG) was incorporated on 20th December, 1994 as a publicly listed company on Muscat Stock Exchange (MSX).
+Shareholders in Extra Ordinary Meeting (EGM) held on 3rd January 2021, approved to change the status of "Holding" company to "Investment" Company.
+Over the last twenty-six years, we have built successful companies and exited some of them through stake sales or flotation.